Live Broadcast

 • Severe allergic reaction (anaphylaxis), allergic reactions.

-• Dehydration, significant increase in uric acid in the blood (acute hyperuricemia).
+• Dehydration, significant increase in uric acid levels in the blood (acute hyperuricemia).

-• Inflammation and thickening of heart tissue (endomyocardial fibrosis), chest pain that occurs when blood flow to the heart is insufficient (angina pectoris), inflammation of the membrane covering the heart (pericarditis), inflammation of the heart muscle (myocarditis), irregular heart rhythm (supraventricular tachyarrhythmias).
+• Inflammation and thickening of the heart tissue (endomyocardial fibrosis), chest pain due to insufficient blood supply to the heart (angina pectoris), inflammation of the membrane surrounding the heart (pericarditis), inflammation of the heart muscle (myocarditis), irregular heart rhythm (supraventricular tachyarrhythmias).

-• Redness of the face (flushing), shock, presence of blood clots in the veins (thrombophlebitis), thickening of the walls of the veins (phlebosclerosis).
+• Facial redness (flushing), shock, presence of blood clots in the veins (thrombophlebitis), thickening of the vein walls (phlebosclerosis).

 • Colitis.